-Table Base Information Population Approach 0 Mathedalam A Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5% of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Estimate: 2001 Actual: 2008, 2014 and 2015: SAP (Referencing the RCM template) EGP analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5% of the construction cost.
+Table Base Information Population Approach Source Mathedalawa Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5% of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Estimate: 2001 Actual: 2008, 2014 and 2015: SAP (Referencing the RCM template) EGP analysed the underpinning data for the RCM template and with a view to identifying any projects where capex is greater than 5% of the construction cost.
 EGP had capex that met the criteria of the template in: 2001, 2008, 2014 and 2015.
 2001: This expenditure was incurred prior to Jemena's acquisition of the pipeline.
 To the best of our knowledge and belief EGP does not have within its possession or control, information that could be used to provide a description of works that were undertaken in 2001.
 Enquiries were made with previous owners however EGP was unable to obtain a description of the works undertaken in 2001.
 Refer to Explanation of estimated amounts (pg.
 68) for further details of this estimate.
 2008, 2014 and 2015: EGP extracted Description of works, Date recognised and Expenditure (\$ nominal) from the SAP FAMR.
 Mid-point Net Capital Expenditure Gross Up SAP FAMR Expenditure (\$ nominal) are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
 EGP has interpreted that the capex required in the template is for the life to date basis for the pipeline.
-For the Jun18 disclosures, EGP interpreted that the capex required in the template only related to the period 1 Jan 18 to 30 Jun 18.